althonos/packageurl.rs/README.md

 ## About

-This crate is an imlementation of the [Package URL] specification for the [Rust] programming language.
+This crate is an implementation of the [Package URL] specification for the [Rust] programming language.

 ## Usage